Somt1/alx-system_engineering-devops/README.md

-This respository contains solutions to shell task
+this repository contains solution to shell task